 The basic knit instructions above will show you how to cast on and make a knit stitch, also known as garter stitch.

-Now is the time to learn how to purl.
+Now is the time to learn how to purl and knit stitch.
 The purl stitch is an inverted knit stitch.
 It's best to think of it as a coin - there is a knit side (heads) and a purl side (tails).

 To bind off or cast off knitting, you secure the stitches in the last row worked so they don’t unravel.
 Binding off and casting off knitting is also called finishing the edge.